 - Any coffee shop worth its salt should be able to tell you where its coffee comes from.
 Traceability is a very good thing, particularly for ensuring your coffee comes from ethical sources.

-- I know that it looks a bit weird when you see baristas weighing out the components for your cuppa but it means a consistent (and generally better) cup as they can get the quantities just right.
+- We know that it looks a bit weird when you see baristas weighing out the components for your cuppa but it means a consistent (and generally better) cup as they can get the quantities just right.

 - There’s a lot of debate about the perfect temperature for milk – what everyone agrees on is that boiled milk doesn’t make good coffee.
 Milk starts to degrade over 68 degrees celsius.
 This causes the flavours to change – and not for the better.